 The shore is the threshold.
 In processwork, the shore is where conscious meets unconscious — the boundary between what you know about yourself and what you don't.
 Standing on the shore is a choice point: enter or observe.
 Both are valid.
 But they lead to different places.
 Many ocean dreams happen entirely on the shore — the dreamer looking at the vast unconscious, aware of its existence, not yet ready to go in.

 The ocean's state tells you what's inside.
 Calm ocean = the unconscious is settled.
-Whatever is beneath the surface isn't currently turbulent.
 Stormy ocean = unprocessed material is churning.
-Something deep is active and expressing itself with force.
-Deep and dark = unknown territory.
-There's material you haven't explored, and it's substantial.
+Deep and dark = unknown territory that hasn't been explored.
 Vast and bright = expansive potential.
 The unconscious holds more than threat — it holds possibility, breadth, and luminous depth.

 Your position tells you your relationship to it.
 On shore = awareness without immersion.
-You know the depths exist but haven't entered.
 Swimming = you're in the unconscious, navigating its currents directly.
 On a boat = there's a structure between you and the depths.
-You're traveling across the unconscious but not submerged in it.
-Underwater = fully inside the unconscious.
-Below the surface of your own awareness, in territory your waking self rarely visits.
+Underwater = fully inside the unconscious, in territory your waking self rarely visits.

 A few details can shift the interpretation significantly.